 The non-3D updates include a much better stroke stabilisation feature for when you are creating your own Procreate brushes.
 If you are lucky enough to have a 16GB iPad Pro you can now take advantage of bigger documents and even more layers.
 There is a new Page Assist feature that allows you to view all of your sketch ideas in a convenient sketchbook format, which is fantastic news for storyboard artists and comic book illustrators.
 You can now even bring in PDFs and annotate them making it a great app for a wider audience to consider.

 It would have been nice to get some automated UVing tools to make it easy to bring in any model seamlessly, but I’m sure there will be future updates if this is a successful release.

 Procreate 5.2 review: Price and should you buy it?

-These new features alone mean you'll spend less time in clumsy menus thanks to new Brush Size Memory and Recent Brushset features.
+These new features with the update alone mean you'll spend less time in clumsy menus thanks to the new Brush Size Memory and Recent Brush set features.
 Single Touch gestures mean you can zoom, move, and affect the canvas with ease.
-There's even new Eyedropper colour description notifications to aid colour-blind artists.
+There are even new Eyedropper colour description notifications to aid colour-blind artists.
 Savage is thinking of everything.